Put On: Remixes and freestyles

 An official remix featuring rapper Jay-Z was released on July 29, 2008.
 Jay-Z tried the auto-tune for the phrase, "I Put On" before his verse for a short time and didn't use the effect after that, saying "I don't need no T-Pain."

 A freestyle over the production was recorded by Ludacris for his mixtape The Preview.
 Lil Wayne also recorded a freestyle for his mixtape Dedication 3, featuring Tyga and Gudda Gudda.
 Another remix was made by Trae tha Truth for one of his mixtapes.
 Other artists to freestyle over the beat include: Rick Ross, Ace Hood & Plies, Wale and The-Dream.

-Chart performance
+Charts and certifcations

 "Put On" debuted at number 36 on the Billboard Hot 100.
 It eventually peaked at number 12, making it his fourth top 20 hit on the chart.
 It was also his second song to top the Hot Rap Tracks chart.